Last Updated on April 24, 2023 by jofitzsimons

 Did you know that there are over 400 types of Italian cheese?
 A little overwhelming, right?
 These cheeses vary greatly in their taste and texture depending on regional production methods, the type of milk used, and how long they are aged.

 Some Italian cheeses are eaten on their own as part of an antipasto board.
 Some make great pizza toppings.
 Others are best when grated over pasta or salads.
-A few are even vital components of sweet Italian desserts.
+A few are even vital components of sweet Italian desserts and pastries.
 From soft creamy burrata to pungent gorgonzola to hard flakey parmesan, there’s a lot to wrap your head around.
 To help you out, we’ve listed 14 of the most popular Italian cheeses that everyone needs to know and including how each variety should be used.
 We’ve put the cheeses in the order of texture from soft to semi-soft and finally hard Italian cheeses.
 Buon appetito!

 Perhaps the most famous of the Italian cheeses, mozzarella is a soft white cheese originating from the Campania region.
 It’s produced using the pasta filata, or stretched-curd, method of production.
 Traditional Italian mozzarella cheese is made from buffalo milk, however, many producers now opt for cheaper cows milk instead.
 For the highest quality Italian mozzarella, you should still keep an eye out for Mozzarella di Bufala Campana PDO.
 It’s much creamier and more flavourful than the cow’s milk variety.